This is the second in a two-part series about the 1953 fire and the “New Lagoon” that rose from the ashes.

 A MODERN LAGOON

 Sometimes compared to a swinging pendulum, a culture’s dominant trends in design, art and architecture have been known to go from one extreme to the other.
-To younger artists and architects in the 1920s, ’30s and ’40s, the Victorian look began to represent the old regime that was responsible for the wars that so many countries had just suffered through.
+To younger artists and architects in the 1920s, ’30s and ’40s, the Victorian look began to represent the old regime that was responsible for the wars that so many countries had just suffered through, and that young soldiers fought and died in.

 Modernism was a counter-movement that pared down the traditional, heavily-ornamented styles to their functional minimum, offering a fresh sense of renewal and hope for the future.
 As a counter-movement, the most effective Modernist environments often include, or are juxtaposed with, some element of the previous era to enhance the contrast between the two styles.

-Whether intentional or not, this contrast was achieved at Lagoon with pre-existing features like the ornate hand-carved wooden horses and decorated panels of the Carousel, and the formal gardens forming the spine of the Midway which retained the classic Edwardian/Beaux Arts garden style.
+Whether intentional or not, this contrast was achieved at Lagoon with pre-existing features like the ornate, hand-carved wood horses and decorated panels of the Carousel, and the formal gardens forming the spine of the Midway which retained the classic Edwardian/Beaux Arts garden style.

 Thanks to visionary management, the Lagoon of the ’50s and ’60s was tied together by a single, unifying visual statement for the first time since its early days.
 But that vision actually began unfolding a few years before the fire, when a group of four brothers and their friend from Salt Lake began leasing the park after World War II.